theta360developers/12_take_save_display/README.md

 # 12. Take Save Display

-A demonstration of using the RICOH THETA X camera with Android phones.
+A demonstration of using the RICOH THETA X camera with Android and IOS phones.

 ## Features